saucelabs/visual-examples/wd-java/README.md

 #### Component-based ignored region

-In case you need to ignore some components when running your tests, Sauce Labs Visual provides a way to ignore a list of components.
+Sauce Visual provides a way to ignore a list of components.

 An ignored component can be a specific element from the page.